 In the midst of the Covid crisis, there has been a lot of focus on supporting the immune system and whilst this is a good idea, it’s only part of the picture.
 In this blog I’m going to focus on a very important organ which isn’t often given the attention it deserves in women – the heart.
 I’m going to give you some tips on how to keep your heart healthy.
-You’ll also find some warming soup recipes full of heart healing antioxidants.
+You’ll also find some heart warming soup recipes here full of healing antioxidants.

 Prioritise your heart health!